-- 1. Start Lifecycle Controller.
-For more information, see Starting Lifecycle Controller. - 2.
-In the left pane, click Hardware Configuration. - 3.
+- 2. In the left pane, click Hardware Configuration. - 3.
 In the right pane, click Configuration Wizards. - 4.
 Under Storage Configuration Wizards, click RAID Configuration to launch the wizard.
-The View Current RAID Configuration and Select Controller page is displayed. - i NOTE: BOSS-S1 controller is supported at RAID 1 level only. - 5.
-Select the controller and click Next. - The Select RAID Level page is displayed.
+The View Current RAID Configuration and Select Controller page is displayed.

+(i) NOTE: BOSS-S1 controller is supported at RAID 1 level only.

-- 6. Select the RAID level and click Next. - The Select Physical Disks page is displayed. - 7.
+- 5. Select the controller and click Next.
+The Select RAID Level page is displayed. - Select the RAID level and click Next.
+The Select Physical Disks page is displayed. - 7.
 Select the physical disk's properties and click Next.
 The Virtual Disk Attributes page is displayed. - 8.
 Select the virtual disk parameters and click Next.
 The Summary page is displayed. - 9.
 To apply the RAID configuration, click Finish.